Hawkwoman/while-loop-game/README.md

-# while-loop-game
+# do-while-loop-game
-a guessing game using a while loop
+a guessing game using a do-while loop